Israq/Web-Extension-Project/readme.md

 2. Gives the timestamp of the bookmark.
 3. Replay the video from the saved timestamp.
 4. Delete the saved bookmark.
+5. Show bookmark satatus of avalability.
+6. Notify if the tab is not Youtube.

 ## Demo